ABOUT THE FIIRM

 When it comes to preparing your new financial life for success, The FIIRM Approach is here to help you make informed strategic decisions, even when things feel sucky.

 My name is Nikki.
-I’m a divorce financial strategist.
+I’m a certified divorce financial analyst, founder, and primary divorce financial strategist for The FIIRM Approach .
 I work with women who are preparing for divorce & are ready to prepare for their new financial life.

 I know sometimes it’s easier to just NOT deal.